HaiderMalikk/Mood-Atlas-ALT-Version/README.md

-├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the indivisual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── flask_llm_call,js         # this is where the flask backend is called and also where the data sent back is recived from flask, this is called and returns its result tot processor
+├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the indivisual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── flask_llm_call.js         # this is where the flask backend is called and also where the data sent back is recived from flask, this is called and returns its result tot processor
 │   ├── layout.js                 # defines the layout of the app i.e the header main page etc
 │   ├── location_card.js          # contains the logic for displaying location cards with images etc on the map │   ├── map.js                    # contains the main google map component